 As it turns out, even impressively smart scientists can miss things sometimes.

 How could a group of some of the smartest people in the world miss $30 million worth of data transfer charges?
-It’s not that Cloud providers hide these charges, but the methodology is complex and a bit vague.They can't predict how your app will be used and they won't tell you when you are grossly exceeding estimates (if you have even tried to calculate them).
+It’s not that cloud providers hide these charges, but the methodology is complex and a bit vague.They can't predict how your app will be used, and they won't tell you when you are grossly exceeding estimates (if you have even tried to calculate them).

-Even if you have careful predictions, you would need to have instrumented controls within your internal systems to enforce them.
-Which, of course, adds up to more costs in labor and resources.
+Even if you have careful predictions, you would need to have instrumented controls within your internal systems to enforce them — which, of course, adds up to more costs in labor and resources.

 Hidden Cost #2: Cloud Utilization Costs

 Public cloud providers charge a fee every time a company attempts to access its data.
 While the fees are tiny — sometimes fractions of pennies per hour — cloud providers are banking on high volume.

-That volume comes in the form of the millions of tasks companies perform every day to read, write, modify, analyze, and transmit data every second of every day.
+That volume comes in the form of the millions of tasks companies perform every day to read, write, modify, analyze and transmit data every second of every day.
 Those costs add up, and they grow alongside a company as it scales.
 A public cloud solution that was affordable in the early days may not make sense, transactionally, in the longer term.